AlexTheMagnus/hollow-knight-friendly-charm-guide/README.md

 ## Features

--   User-friendly interface: charms are arranged exactly as in the game inventory.
+-   🧭 User-friendly interface: charms are arranged exactly as in the game inventory.
--   Detailed charm info: name, where and how to get it, effect, notches cost.
+-   📝 Detailed charm info: name, where and how to get it, effect, notches cost.
--   Obtained charms tracking: mark charms as collected to track your progress.
+-   ✅ Obtained charms tracking: mark charms as collected to track your progress.
--   Video tutorials: each charm includes a short video showing how to obtain it.
+-   🎥 Video tutorials: each charm includes a short video showing how to obtain it.
--   Multi-language support (see below for available languages).
+-   🌐 Multi-language support (see below for available languages).
--   Mobile support: responsive layout adapted for smaller screens.
+-   📱 Mobile support: responsive layout adapted for smaller screens.
+-   ✨ Polished UI: clean design with smooth and visually appealing animations.

 ## Multi-language support